By Melanie Lockwood Herman

 - Must an employer honor an employee’s request for leave or an accommodation related to cannabis treatment?
 In 2006, an Oregon court ruled that an employee was not disabled under state law if his medical issues could be addressed with a prescription for medical marijuana.
 Because the employee wasn’t disabled under state law, there was no duty to provide an accommodation.
 (See Washburn v.
 Columbia Forest Products Inc.) New York has taken the opposite position, requiring that certified medical marijuana patients be deemed as having a disability and requiring employers to reasonably accommodate the underlying disability associated with the legal marijuana use.
 (See Public Health Law § 3369.)
 Thus, the answer varies by state.

 - May an employer terminate an employee—or disqualify a candidate—for using medical marijuana?
 State court rulings have been inconsistent on this important issue as well.
-For example, a Massachusetts court recently held that permitting offsite marijuana use—an exception to the employer’s established drug policy—may be a reasonable accommodation for an employee whose physician prescribed marijuana as the most effective treatment for a disability.
+For example, a Massachusetts court recently held that permitting offsite marijuana use—an exception to the employer’s established drug policy—may be a reasonable accommodation for an employee whose physician-prescribed marijuana as the most effective treatment for a disability.
 (See Barbuto vs. Advantage Sales and Marketing, LLC.)
 A Washington Court of Appeals found, however, that state law does not restrict an employer from terminating the employment of a staff member after discovering the employee’s use of medical marijuana.
 In Rose v.
 Teletech Customer Care Management, the court indicated that state law does not require employers to accommodate either off-duty or on-the-job use of marijuana.

 - Is an employee who was terminated for using marijuana eligible for unemployment benefits?
 The answer to this question depends on the state in which the employee works.
 In a recent Michigan case, an appellate court found that terminated employees who held medical marijuana cards were eligible for unemployment compensation benefits.
 (See Braska v.
 Challenge Manufacturing Company).
-In contrast, a Colorado appeals court ruled that a fired employee whose physician recommended, but did not prescribe, marijuana was ineligible for benefits.
-The court cited state laws providing that employees fired for testing positive for nonprescribed controlled substance during work hours are not eligible for unemployment benefits.
+In contrast, a Colorado appeals court ruled that a fired employee whose physician recommended but did not prescribe, marijuana was ineligible for benefits.
+The court cited state laws providing that employees fired for testing positive for nonprescribed controlled substances during work hours are not eligible for unemployment benefits.

 Marijuana in the Workplace: Risk Tips